Last updated on 2nd August 2023

 American motivational speaker Zig Ziglar once said: “If people like you they’ll listen to you, but if they trust you they’ll do business with you.”
 That’s great advice and it happens to be true.
 A high-quality product or service is only half the story.
 If you can earn customer trust with five-star service, you might just secure their loyalty too.

 When you consider that just a 5% increase in customer retention can boost your profits by as much as 95% the rewards for gaining and maintaining customer trust are massive.

 Customer trust – what is it and why is it so important?

 Knowing how to build customer trust is critical in today’s business climate.
-Going the extra mile for your customers at all times is the surest route to building consumer trust and a loyal customer base.
+Going the extra mile for your customers at all times is the surest route to building consumer trust and cultivating a loyal customer base.
 Companies that fail to put in the hard yards needed to win the trust of their clientele are limiting their potential.

 Modern consumers are increasingly savvy, selective and cynical about their purchasing decisions.
 More than half of customers (55%) now trust companies less than they used to, according to research by HubSpot.

 Granted, at face value that’s a pretty depressing statistic.

 Flip it though and it actually represents a golden opportunity.
 If you can deliver a better customer experience than your competitors, you’ll be a magnet for the 93% of customers that told HubSpot they would make repeat purchases from companies offer excellent customer service.

 How to build customer trust – 13 methods

 Want to know how to gain customer trust and confidence, leading to more loyal customers?
 Follow these 13 actionable methods and you’ll be well on your way to gaining and retaining a loyal fanbase.